Berlin | Mumbai | Tāmaki Makaurau Auckland

 2022

-Event, Memory, Metaphor, Tarq Gallery, Mumbai, India
+Event, Memory, Metaphor, TARQ Gallery, Mumbai, IN

 Twisting, Turning, Winding, Objectspace, Tāmaki Makaurau Auckland, NZ